elucian/bee/syntax/overview.md

 ```

 **Note:**
-* U is reserved letter, therefore compiler will find "U+" and "U-" unique;
+* U is reserved letter that signify: Unsigned \| Unicode;
+* Compiler will find "U+" and "U-" unique;
 * After U+ compiler is expecting 4 hexadecimal symbols;
 * After U- compiler is expecting 8 hexadecimal symbols;

 ## Reference Types

-Most data types are references to objects except native types that are concrete values.
+Most data types are references except native types that are values.

-**identifier...**
+**identifiers...**

-* native type name start with lowercase letter follow by a number representing length in bytes;
+* native type_name start with lowercase letter follow by a number representing length in bytes;
+* primitive reference type_name consist of a single capital letter or Unicode symbol
-* reference type name start with one capital letter or a prefix and second is a capital letter.
+* composite reference type_name can start with small letter but second is capital letter.

+**examples:**
 ```
-Type = i8 -- native type
+i4 -- native type: binary integer
-Type = mL -- reference
+Z  -- primitive type: long integer
+R  -- primitive type: double float mL -- reference type: map Link gC -- reference type: graphic canvas
 ```
 **boxing**

 Boxing is the process of converting a native type to reference type.
 This will wrap the value and stores it on the heap.
+Auto-boxing is possible if the types are compatible.
+Otherwise you must perform explicit boxing.

 ```
 make k ∈ Z;    -- reference integer make n ∈ i8;   -- native integer

 alter k := n;      -- auto-boxing
+alter k := n -> Z; -- explicit boxing

 -- reference identity
 print n = k; -- True (same value)